 Convince yourself of the excellent value for money, the reliable OEM quality and the wide product range of the ORIGINAL LINE.

 Kelvin or K for short is a measurement scale that’s commonly used to describe the colour temperature in styling bulbs and lighting in general.
 Online Kelvin colour temperature charts always seem to differ from one to the other, so we recommend using the following as a Kelvin guide instead:

 - Original factory fitted halogen bulbs are around 3200K (this is a normal incandescent yellowish looking bulb)

 - The ‘bluest’ road legal halogen bulbs are OSRAM Cool Blue Intense which are around 4200k (this creates a colder, more pure white look)

 - Original factory fitted Xenon (HID) bulbs are around 4300K – Hence the Cool Blue Intense halogen range states they are ‘xenon look’

-- The ‘bluest’ road legal Xenon (HID) upgrade bulbs are OSRAM Cool Blue Xenarc which are around 6000K, producing slight blue tint.
+- The ‘bluest’ road-legal Xenon (HID) upgrade bulbs are OSRAM Cool Blue Xenarc which are around 6000K that produce a slight blue tint.
 They are seen on the likes of prestige cars such as the Mercedes S Class, Aston Martin DB9 etc.